publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schV/m__us_usc_t12_s1735f–15.md

         (1) __Establishment__

-        The Secretary shall establish standards and procedures governing the imposition of civil money penalties under subsections (b) and (c) of this section.
+        The Secretary shall establish standards and procedures governing the imposition of civil money penalties under subsections (b) and (c).
 These standards and procedures—

             (A) shall provide for the Secretary or other department official (such as the Assistant Secretary for Housing) to make the determination to impose a penalty;